Search engines have been minimizing the importance of keyword relevance signals for ranking for many years.

 - Stimulating word of mouth referrals, links, and ultimately money-phrase ranking and sales.

 This is one of the secrets to ranking for money phrases.

 Instead of focusing exclusively on the money phrases focus on the authority building long-tail phrases.

 The old way of ranking for money phrases was with a full-frontal attack on those phrases.
 Over the years it’s become increasingly evident that comprehensive sites tend to rank for the best phrases.

-Keyword Strategies for Building Awareness and Ad Impressions
+Keyword Strategies for Building Awareness & Ad Impressions

-Should You Worry about Latent Semantic Indexing (LSI)?
+Should You Worry About Latent Semantic Indexing or LSI Keywords?

-Latent Semantic Indexing (LSI) is a very old technology, developed nearly twenty years ago, whose purpose was to strengthen a search engine’s ability to identify the correct context of a word.
+Latent Semantic Indexing (LSI) is a very old technology, developed nearly 20 years ago.
+Its purpose was to strengthen a search engine’s ability to identify the correct context of a word.